linux-kdevops/linux-modules-kpd/Documentation/networking/netdev-features.rst

 This should be set for devices which duplicate outgoing HSR (High-availability Seamless Redundancy) or PRP (Parallel Redundancy Protocol) tags automatically frames in hardware.

-* netmem-tx

-This should be set for devices which support netmem TX.
-See Documentation/networking/netmem.rst